Chain recurrent shifts on trees: Characterization of chain recurrent backward shifts on trees

-\begin{example} Let $(V,E)$ be a directed tree and fix $v_0$ so as to enumerate the generations of the tree, picking $v_0=\verb|root|$ in the rooted case and picking an arbitrary vertex $v_0\in V$ otherwise.
+\begin{example} Let $(V,E)$ be a directed tree and fix $v_0$ so as to enumerate the generations of the tree, picking $v_0=\mathsf{root}$ in the rooted case and picking an arbitrary vertex $v_0\in V$ otherwise.
 A weight $\lambda=(\lambda_v)_{v\in V}$ is called \emph{symmetric} if any two vertices belonging to the same generation have identical corresponding weights.
 For $v\in \Gen_n$, we can then write $\lambda_n=\lambda_v$.
 We say that a directed tree $(V,E)$ is \emph{symmetric} if any two vertices belonging to the same generation have the same number of children.
 For $v\in \Gen_n$ of a symmetric tree, we set $\gamma_n = |\Child^n(v)|$.
+The class of symmetric weighted backward shifts on symmetric trees form another notable class of examples, since they generalize the classical weighted backward shifts on $\N$ and $\Z$.
+We first record a simple computational lemma.